MolochVentures/moloch/README.md

 The `Member` struct stores all relevant data for each member, and is saved in the `members` mapping by the member's address.
 ```
     struct Member {
+        address delegateKey; // the key responsible for submitting proposals and voting - defaults to member address unless updated
         uint256 votingShares; // the # of voting shares assigned to this member
-        bool isActive; // always true once a member has been accepted
+        bool isActive; // always true once a member has been created
-        mapping (uint256 => Vote) votesByProposal; // records a member's votes by the index of the proposal in the proposalQueue
+        mapping (uint256 => Vote) votesByProposal; // records a member's votes by the index of the proposal
     }

 	mapping (address => Member) public members;
+	mapping (address => address) public memberAddressByDelegateKey;
 ```
+The `isActive` field is set to `true` when a member is accepted and remains `true` even if a member redeems 100% of their Voting Shares.
+It is used to prevent overwriting existing members with new membership proposals.
+This also means that

+For additional security, members can optionally change their `delegateKey` (used for submitting and voting on proposals) to a different address by calling `updateDelegateKey`.
+The `memberAddressByDelegateKey` stores the member's address by the `delegateKey` address.

 ##### Votes
 The Vote enum reflects the possible values of a proposal vote by a member.
 ```